vukics/cppqed/doc/installationGuide.markdown

 # Quick start: Installation from packages (Ubuntu, Arch Linux) {#installationguidequickstart}

-Binary packages have been prepared for Arch Linux and [Ubuntu](http://www.launchpad.net/~raimar-sandner/cppqed), which might also work on Debian (not tested).
-Installation from binary packages is recommended for users who want to try C++QED or use it exclusively on its highest level, i.e. writing scripts which use elements and interactions already implemented in C++QED.
+Binary packages have been prepared for Arch Linux and [Ubuntu](https://launchpad.net/~raimar-sandner/+archive/cppqed-development), which might also work on Debian (not tested).
+Installation from binary packages is recommended for users who want to try C++QED or use it exclusively on its \ref userguide "highest level", i.e. writing scripts which use \ref genericelements "elements and interactions" already implemented in C++QED.
 If you are not using Ubuntu or want to develop your own elements and interactions you have to install C++QED from \ref installationguidefromsource "source".